grouprise/grouprise/docs/deployment/index.rst

 Media Storage
   Uploaded media (images, documents, ...) are stored locally in the filesystem.

-UWSGI
+uWSGI
-  The `UWSGI <http://projects.unbit.it/uwsgi/>`_ application server connects *grouprise* with the webserver.
+  The `uWSGI <http://projects.unbit.it/uwsgi/>`_ application server connects *grouprise* with the web server.

-Webserver
+Web Server
-  The webserver (e.g. apache2 or nginx) serves the content provided by *grouprise* to its users.
+  The web server (e.g. apache2 or nginx) serves the content provided by *grouprise* to its users.

 LMTP Server
   The integrated LTMP server handles incoming mails and injects them into the *grouprise* application.

-Mailserver
+Mail Server
-  The external mailserver (e.g. Postfix or Exim) delivers outgoing emails to external recipients and transfers incoming mails to the integrated LTMP Server.
+  The external mail server (e.g. Postfix or Exim) delivers outgoing emails to external recipients and transfers incoming mails to the integrated LTMP Server.

+Matrix Server
+  `grouprise` can send notifications into [Matrix](https://matrix.org/) chat rooms (see `Matrix-Chat <../administration/matrix_chat.html>`_).
+  In addition it is possible to manage grouprise content (e.g. delete spam, manage groups) by talking to the `Matrix Commander <../management/matrix_commander.html>`_ (a chat bot).

 The `deployment based on deb packages <./deb.html>`_ configures most of these components.